 - 1. Whenever a student in grade K-8 is absent from school on a regularly scheduled school day and no indication has been received by school personnel that the parent, guardian or other person having control of the child is aware of the student's absence, school personnel or volunteers under the direction of the building principal shall make a reasonable effort to notify the parent of the student's absence by telephone. - 2.
 When a student is identified as a truant, the Superintendent or his/her designee will conduct a meeting with the parent, guardian or other person having control of the student, the student, if appropriate, and with such school personnel where involvement is determined appropriate.
 The meeting will occur not later than ten (10) school days after the child's fourth (4th) unexcused absence in a month or the tenth (10th) unexcused absences in a school year and will be for the purpose of reviewing and evaluating the reasons for truancy.
-In reviewing and evaluating the reasons for the student to the school's [Student Assistance Team] or planning and placement team.
+In reviewing and evaluating the reasons for the student's truancy, the participants of the meeting should consider the appropriateness of referring the student to the school's [Student Assistance Team] or planning and placement team.
 At the meeting, school personnel shall be designated to coordinate services with and referrals of children to community agencies providing child and family services if appropriate.
 Additionally, school personnel shall provide notice to the parent or guardian of the student identified as truant of the availability of the 2-1-1 Infoline program, and other pediatric mental and behavioral health screening services and tools.